Mooophy/CLRS/README.md

 algorithms from CLRS
 ====================

-Implementations for  "Introduction to Algorithms 3rd", using C++ templates.
+Implementation for  "Introduction to Algorithms 3rd", using C++ templates.